Daniil Medvedev says 'one player is going to die' during 'brutal' US Open win over Andrey Rublev

 The roof on Arthur Ashe Stadium was half-closed but Medvedev needed the trainer twice and required the use of an inhaler to get through the match.
 During the third set, Medvedev walked to an on-court camera and stated "you cannot imagine...one player is going to die".

 "It was brutal.
-The only good thing I see in these conditions is both suffer, so it's tough for both of us," said Medvedev, who will face Carlos Alcaraz or Alexander Zverev in the semi-finals on Friday.
+The only good thing I see in these conditions is both suffer, so it's tough for both of us," said Medvedev.

 "There were some ups and downs but that's so normal.
 At the end of the first set, I kind of couldn't see the ball anymore!
 I played with sensations and tried to go for it, tried to run and tried to catch the balls.
 He did the same sometimes.